High Dose Vitamin C For Cancer

 - Lastly, oxygen is needed for vitamin C to reduce hydrogen peroxide, the cancer killing agent in vitamin C therapy.
 In some cases, a lack of oxygen within the intracellular space is present, leaving cells unable to respond to the therapy’s many benefits.
 In cases such as those described, measures can be taken to assist cells in receiving the full benefit of vitamin C therapy, including oxygenation of the tumor cells.

 As mentioned above, electrons play an important role in vitamin C therapy.
 The transfer of electrons from the vitamin to oxygen molecules is necessary to produce hydrogen peroxide, a crucial cancer-killing agent.

 Vitamin K3, known also as menadione, acts as a catalyst in the transfer of these electrons.
-Clinical trials performed on both human and animal subjects suggest that administration of vitamin K3 boosts the effectiveness of vitamin C therapy, with injectable forms of K3 yielding the greatest results.
+Clinical trials performed on both human and animal subjects suggest that administration of vitamin K3 boosts the effectiveness of high dose vitamin c for cancer, with injectable forms of K3 yielding the greatest results.

 While effective in conjunction with vitamin C therapy, vitamin K3 should not be supplemented alone to treat or suppress tumor growth, as the cancer killing effects have been observed only in this synergistic vitamin C/K3 compound.

 Supplementation with vitamin K3 alone may contribute to oxidative stress, while the administration of K3 with vitamin C infusions produces a cancer-killing, opposite effect.

 Here at Gentle Wellness Center our alternative medicine doctors work together as a team to treat our patients and make sure they get the best care possible.
 The high dose vitamin c for cancer program is overseen by our Cancer Program directory, Dr. Jones, and our Nutritional Therapist, Dr. Christie.